Disquiet

 “I’m trying to make a version of me in this software,” Brian Eno tells the BBC’s Spencer Kelly in a half-hour video from the broadcaster’s Click show.
 The ambient godfather is giving Kelly a tour of his studio, displaying how he constructs his light installations, his sculptures made of small speakers, and his software-based music.
 We see the dark backroom where he’s transitioned from cathode ray tubes to LEDs, and his ceiling-high bookshelves, 65 percent of which he estimates have science as their subject.
-Kelly, whose BBC reporting focus in technology, pushes Eno to confirm himself as something of a scientist, which Eno agrees to do.
+Kelly, whose BBC reporting focus is technology, pushes Eno to confirm himself as something of a scientist, which Eno agrees to do.

 Broadcasting is an odd thing.
 Kelly needs to ask a generalist’s questions, even though it’s clear he must know quite a bit more than he’s actually acknowledging knowledge of.
-They get around to “those cards,” which leads to a bit of a history lesson about how Roxy Music’s limited budget inspired Eno to get some best practices in order, which in turn became the Oblique Strategy deck.
+They get around to “those cards,” which leads to a bit of a history lesson about how Roxy Music’s limited budget inspired Eno to get some best practices in order, which in turn became the Oblique Strategies deck.
 He also spends an extended bit making generative drum beats, and gives us a flip through old notebooks.
 Somewhere people with high-definition monitors are making and trading screenshots, no doubt.

-There’s also fodder for an incredibly subtle animated GIF around the 18:23 mark, when Eno, his head emerging from his thick, collared overshirt like that of a tortoise, juts back and forth in rhythm to a semi-randomized rhythm he’s just implemented.
+There’s also fodder for an incredibly subtle animated GIF around the 18:23 mark, when Eno, his head emerging from a thick, collared overshirt like that of a tortoise, juts back and forth along to a semi-randomized rhythm he’s just implemented.

 Found via synthtopia.com.